-Although anyone can experience high-functioning depression, Caraballo said that it's often more prevalent in women, especially Black women.
-In his opinion, Black women may identify with high-functioning depression more than non-Black people because Black people may not be well versed in the idea of what depression is and because Black people and people of colour tend to suppress and push away the idea of having depression.
+Although anyone can experience high-functioning depression, Caraballo said that it’s often more prevalent in women, especially Black women.
+In his opinion, Black women may identify with high-functioning depression more than non-Black people because Black people may not be well versed in the idea of what depression is and because Black people and people of color tend to suppress and push away the idea of having depression.

 Symptoms of High-Functioning Depression

 Exhibiting classic depressive symptoms like fatigue, the inability to think or concentrate, and a decrease or increase in appetite are indicators someone has high-functioning depression, according to Caraballo.
 Additionally, people may experience difficulty getting out of bed or feeling as if they don’t enjoy anything anymore, he said.